Sérgio Toledo Machado

-Sérgio "Macarrão" de Toledo Machado (born 24 February 1945), also commonly known as Sérgio Macarrão, is a former Brazilian professional basketball player.
+Sérgio "Macarrão" de Toledo Machado (24 February 1945 – 12 September 2026), also commonly known as Sérgio Macarrão, was a Brazilian professional basketball player.

 National team career

 With the senior Brazilian national basketball team, Machado played at the 1967 FIBA World Cup, and the 1970 FIBA World Cup.
 He also played at the 1964 Summer Olympic Games, and the 1968 Summer Olympic Games.

-Personal
+Personal life and death

 Sérgio's brother, Renê Machado, was also a Brazilian club basketball player in the 1960s and 1970s.
 One of his nephews, Duda Machado, was also a basketball player with the senior men's Brazilian national basketball team.
 Another one of his nephews, Marcelinho Machado, was also a long-time professional basketball player, and he is one of the most well-known players Brazil ever produced.

+Sérgio Toledo Machado died on 12 September 2026, at the age of 81.